parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

-The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.
-PAL contains the following set of components:
+The Parallel Architectures Library (PAL) is a free and open-source C-libary that provides optimized math routines and low-level synchronization primitives for parallel programming.
+The library was designed for tiny CPUs found in most of today's energy constrained electronic systems.

-* HAL: Minimalist hardware abstraction layer
-* IPC: Set of basic synchronization primitives
-* MATH: Vectorized math library
-* DSP: Vectorized DSP library
-* FFT: Optimized FFT library

-Before starting the PAL project, we reviewed an long list of existing libraries/APIs and found the following issues:

-* IPC code targeted mostly targeted for "big iron" processors and is not suitable for tiny processors
-* Free and open source scalar APIs (like math.h) does not leverage vector/SIMD architectures
-* Hardware vendor provided math and DSP libraries come with proprietary license restrictions

-We are not trying to duplicated work here and have tried to cut down the API to the minimal possible.

-A complete list of PAL functions can be found at the end of this file.

 PAL Design Goals:

 * Fast (assumes program and data resides in local cache/scratchpad)
+* Small (because every bit counts for embedded processors, RAM/ROM <<< 1MB)
+* Scalable (should lend itself to vector and task parallelism)
 * Open (permissive open source license)

-* Small (because every bit counts for embedded processors)
-* Scalable (should lend itself to vector and task parallelism)
-* Portable (should be useful for different ISAs, with and without vector extensions, 32/64 bit)
+A complete list of linked functions can be found at the end of this file

 ##Licensing
 PAL is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.